RESEARCH STARTER

 Because the catalyst is neither reactant nor product, it might appear not to be a participant in the reaction.
 In fact, the catalyst does take part in a reaction in a transitory manner; it reacts with reactants at the beginning and is released as an unchanged catalyst, along with products, at the end.
 In other words, the catalyst plays a cyclic role and is regenerated in its original state after the reaction is complete.

-To see how a catalyst's participation in a reaction can lead to an increase in rate, it is necessary to see what limits the rates of chemical reactions in general.
+To see how a catalyst’s participation in a reaction can lead to an increase in rate, it is necessary to see what limits the rates of chemical reactions in general.
 An important limit is connected with the energy of the reaction; indeed, it is an energy change that determines whether a reaction can occur at all.
-First, all reactions go downhill with respect to energy: The equilibrium mixture of products and reactants is at a lower energy than reactants alone.
+First, all reactions go downhill with respect to energy: The equilibrium mixture of products and reactants is at a lower energy than reactants alone (but in rare cases, reactions require an input of energy and do not occur spontaneously without external energy).
 By analogy, a ball sitting on a smooth hillside can roll downward spontaneously, going from a higher to a lower energy.
 A reaction spontaneously goes in the direction of its equilibrium mixture.
 This mixture, then, corresponds to the bottom of the hill; neither will the ball roll spontaneously up the hillside nor will the reaction leave equilibrium once it is there.
 If a reaction had a smooth path (in energy) from reactants to products, however, all reactions would go equally rapidly, and catalysts would not accelerate rates.
-In fact, there is a bump in the energy "hill," and this bump must be surmounted for the reaction to occur (or for the ball to roll).
+In fact, there is a bump in the energy “hill,” and this bump must be surmounted for the reaction to occur (or for the ball to roll).
 The energy of the bump is called the activation energy.
-An increased temperature raises reaction rates, and does so by providing heat energy to drive reactants over the barrier and on toward products.
+An increased temperature raises reaction rates and does so by providing heat energy to drive reactants over the barrier and toward products.
 In contrast, a catalyst makes a reaction go faster without a temperature increase by making the energy barrier lower.
 Thus, more molecules can get over the now-diminished barrier and be converted into products.
 The catalyst decreases the energy barrier by providing an alternative pathway for the reaction.
 In general, the alternative pathway has more steps than the uncatalyzed reaction, but all the steps exhibit activation energies substantially lower than that of the uncatalyzed reaction.
-To put it another way, a catalyst allows a reaction that is different from the uncatalyzed one, but that has the same reactants and products and is more rapid, because of the lower activation energy barriers.
+To put it another way, a catalyst allows a reaction that is different from the uncatalyzed one but that has the same reactants and products and is more rapid because of the lower activation energy barriers.

 Thus, a reaction traverses a path with three identifiable states: reactants, intermediate state on the top of the energy barrier, and products.
 The reactants are high in energy, the intermediate state (also called “transition state”) is higher still, and the energy of the products is lower than either one.
 The catalyst lowers the energy barrier by forming a complex with reactants such that its activation energy is lower than that of the transition state in the uncatalyzed reaction.

 It should be added that the transition state differs from the original reactant molecule in its overall geometry and in the strength of its bonds.
-The transition state is extremely unstable, with a lifetime of the order of 10-12 seconds.
+The transition state is extremely unstable, with a lifetime of the order of about 10-13 to 10-15 seconds.

 Often, acid catalysis employs the ability of hydrogen ions to draw electrons toward themselves, thereby making transition state bonds more reactive.
 Positively charged metal ions can also be electron attractors and, hence, catalysts.
 Because many metal ions have more than one positive charge, they can be formidable electron attractors and, therefore, powerful catalysts.